 - Estate taxes that your heirs must pay for other assets

 The beneficiary is the person or entity named as the recipient of your policy’s death benefit.
 It can be a family member, a person unrelated to you, or even a business or other organization.
-You choose the beneficiary on your own—you don’t need permission from the insurer or the beneficiary.
-You can also choose more than one beneficiary, and designate how you want the death benefit to be split among them, and name contingent beneficiaries in case the primary beneficiaries predecease you.
+You choose the beneficiary on your own — you don’t need permission from the insurer or the beneficiary.
+You can also choose more than one beneficiary and designate how you want the death benefit to be split among them, and name contingent beneficiaries in case the primary beneficiaries predecease you.

-Your insurer will automatically disburse the death benefit if you die, but it’s still a good idea to tell any beneficiary about the policy so he or she will be prepared to take action should a problem arise.
-For this same reason it’s also a good idea to provide the beneficiary with access to the contract.
+Your insurer will automatically disburse the death benefit if you die, but it’s still a good idea to tell any beneficiary about the policy so they will be prepared to take action should a problem arise.
+For this same reason, it’s also a good idea to provide the beneficiary with access to the contract.

 Technically a beneficiary does not have to do anything to receive your policy’s death benefit, but it’s a good idea to make sure he or she is aware that the policy exists in case there are any delays or complications on the insurer’s side.

 The insurer will require proof of death and a copy of the contract in order to disburse the benefit.

 Many employers offer life insurance as part of a benefits package.
 Usually, the amount is a multiple of your salary, up to a limit (usually one or two times your salary).
 Whether this is enough protection for your needs depends on your financial situation.

 Life insurance is more expensive for those who are older or in poor health, so employer-offered life insurance can be a great way to obtain coverage if you can’t otherwise afford it.

 The premiums you pay for your life insurance policy are not tax-deductible.